abhee235/cognito-browser-extension/README.md

 **For development and testing (before publishing):**

-1. Download or clone this repository to your local machine.
+1. Download or clone this repository to your local machine: [https://github.com/abhee235/cognito-browser-extension/](https://github.com/abhee235/cognito-browser-extension/)
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.
 4. Click the "Load unpacked" button in the top left corner.